RemixVSL/iomemory-vsl4/README.md

 cause DATA LOSS or CORRUPTION.
 Therefore it is NOT meant for production use, just for testing purposes.

+# IOMemory-VSL (3)
+For the iomemory-vsl driver please go to the [iomemory-vsl](https://github.com/snuf/iomemory-vsl4) repo.

 ## Background
 Driver support for FusionIO cards has been lagging behind kernel releases, effectively making these cards an expensive paperweight